-Assaf Bachar joined us as Information Technology Officer and Procurement Officer in October 2018.

-Prior to joining us, Mr. Bachar worked at Comtal Group as a CIO from 2010 to 2018 and at the Trans Innovation group as a CIO from 2011 to 2010.
-From 1993 to 2001 Mr. Bachar worked our company in various positions.
-Mr. Bachar holds a BA degree in economics from Bar Ilan University and an Executive MBA degree in Finance & Marketing from Bradford University.
+Assaf Bachar joined us in October 2018 as Information Technology Officer and Procurement Officer.
+Prior to joining us, Mr. Bachar worked at Comtal Group as a CIO from 2010 to October 2018 and at the Trans Innovation group as a CIO from 2001 to 2010.
+From 1993 to 2001 Mr. Bachar worked for our company in various positions.
+Mr. Bachar holds a B.A. degree in Economics from Bar Ilan University and an Executive MBA degree in Finance & Marketing from Bradford University.